PayTo payments

 Mandates

-PayTo mandates allow you to specify the amount, cadence, purpose and allowed period for payments.
-Set up the least permissive mandate required to collect your payments.
-However, if you need more flexibility, limit the amount on your mandates because several banks always reject mandates without an amount specified.
+To set up the PayTo payment method for recurring payments, specify the least permissive mandate terms required to collect your payments.
+In any case, limit the amount on your mandates because several banks always reject mandates without an amount specified.

 Refunds